Broken English (song): Credits and personnel

 Credits adapted from the album liner notes.

 Charts

 Cover versions

+Co-writer Barry Reynolds released his own version of the song on his 1982 solo album I Scare Myself.
 A version by English dance music group Sunscreem was released in late 1992 and reached No. 13 on the UK Singles Chart in January 1993, from their debut album O3.
 The song was also covered by the industrial band Schaft on the album Switchblade.
 This version would be used as an insert song for Hellsing Ultimate's trailer at Anime Expo 2005 and then used in the actual series for the 5th episode.
+The song was featured in the film The Outsider (1980).

+It has also been covered by Winston Tong and The Mars Volta.